itsJosephV/readme-jv/README.md

 ## PENDING TODOS

 - [ ] Improve sections content
+- [x] Custom section option
 - [ ] Search component
+- [ ] Turn Logo into a trigger for a popup with author info, etc
 - [x] Add textarea component with raw code
 - [x] Add toggle from preview in markdown to raw code
 - [ ] Add information about the sections (Tooltip or Radix Details?)